githubixx/ansible-role-kubernetes-worker/README.md

 # The directory to store the K8s binaries
 k8s_bin_dir: "/usr/local/bin"
 # K8s release
-k8s_release: "1.10.4"
+k8s_release: "1.10.8"
 # The interface on which the K8s services should listen on.
 As all cluster
-# communication should use the PeerVPN interface the interface name is
+# communication should use a VPN interface the interface name is
-# normally "tap0" or "peervpn0".
-But in general you can use any interface
+# normally "wg0" (WireGuard),"peervpn0" (PeerVPN) or "tap0".
-# you want as long as this interface is reachable for the other K8s nodes.
 k8s_interface: "tap0"

 # The directory from where to copy the K8s certificates.
 By default this